vp89/vp89.github.io/about.md

 Hi, I'm Vince Pergolizzi.
 Welcome to my web site.

 I'm a Software Engineer with 12+ years of experience working on prominent consumer and business facing products.
-I'm passionate about making computers and people work more efficiently at scale.

 ### Resume